Delayed and Denied Claims

 - The injury is not severe enough to receive workers’ compensation benefits.

 - You don’t need time off or medical care to recover from the injury.

 - The claim was filed after you left your job.

-If your claim was denied, you still have the right to appeal the decision.
-In order to appeal a denied workers’ compensation claim, you need to have a hearing before the Workers’ Compensation Appeals Board.
-First, you need to fill out an Application for Adjudication of Claim and a Declaration Pursuant to Labor Code with the Workers’ Compensation Appeals Board.
+You still have the right to appeal the decision if your claim is denied.
+To appeal a denied workers’ compensation claim, you must have a hearing before the Workers’ Compensation Appeals Board.
+First, you must fill out an Application for Adjudication of Claim and a Declaration under the Labor Code with the Workers’ Compensation Appeals Board.
 This form should be filed within one year of your accident.
 Next, you or your lawyer will file a Declaration of Readiness to Proceed to request a hearing before a judge.
 This is known as a mandatory settlement conference.
-A Workers’ Compensation Appeals judge will review your case and hopefully reach a settlement with the claims administrator.
+A Workers’ Compensation Appeals judge will review your case and hopefully settle it with the claims administrator.
 If nothing comes of the settlement conference, a trial will be set.
-The judge will issue a written decision and it will be sent to you in the mail.
-Depending on the outcome of the hearing, you can file a Petition for Reconsideration and eventually a petition with the California Court of Appeal.
+The judge will issue a written decision, which will be sent to you in the mail.
+Depending on the outcome of the hearing, you can file a Petition for Reconsideration and, eventually, a petition with the California Court of Appeal.

 What can Sacramento Workers’ Compensation Attorneys do?

 Our Sacramento Workers’ Compensation Attorneys understand the pain and anguish you’re experiencing because of your workplace injury.
 We are prepared to do whatever it takes to help you get the compensation you deserve.
 We can help you determine why your claim was delayed or how long your claim will be delayed.
 We can also explain why your claim was denied and help you determine the next step.
 If you have any questions, don’t hesitate to reach out to a Sacramento Workers’ Compensation Attorney.